Red & Confused Flour Beetles

 Both species of flour beetle are commonly found invading homes, grocery stores, mills, and food processing facilities.
-They are unable to feed on whole kernels so they are common pests of flour and cereal products.
+They are unable to feed on whole kernels, so they are common pests of flour and cereal products.
 These beetles are not harmful to people, but will cause food inside homes and pantries to become contaminated.
 Also, the food sources that they are invading will have a bad taste and odor associated with them.
-Both species of beetles are attracted to sources of light, and adults may enter homes through cracks around windows and doors after being attracted by outdoor lighting.
+Both species of beetles are attracted to sources of light, and adults may enter buildings through cracks around windows and doors after being attracted by outdoor lighting.

 What do red and confused flour beetles eat?

-Red flour beetles and confused flour beetles both feed on a variety of things including: flour (especially if it has a high moisture content), cereals, peas, beans, shelled nuts, chocolate, spices, dried fruits, dried herbs and spices, drugs, insects, and items that are on display at museums.
+Red flour beetles and confused flour beetles both feed on a variety of things including flour (especially if it has a high moisture content), cereals, peas, beans, shelled nuts, chocolate, spices, dried fruits, dried herbs and spices, drugs, insects, and items that are on display at museums.

 DIY red and confused flour beetle prevention and control tips

 To prevent a red flour beetle or confused flour beetle infestation in your home’s kitchen or pantry you should always check food products that you are purchasing for holes or rips in the packaging.
-When you get items home from the store, it is a good idea to remove them from their original packaging and place items into plastic or glass containers that have tight fitting lids.
-Routinely clean out the pantry to get rid of expired items and to clean up crumbs and spills.
-To help prevent the beetles from entering your home on their own, caulk gaps around windows and doors and change white outdoor light to yellow or sodium vapor lights that are less attractive to insects.
+When you get items home from the store, it is a good idea to remove them from their original packaging and place items into plastic or glass containers that have tight-fitting lids.
+Routinely clean out the pantry to get rid of expired items and clean up crumbs and spills.
+To help prevent the beetles from entering your home on their own, caulk gaps around windows and doors and change white outdoor lights to yellow or sodium vapor lights that are less attractive to insects.